-Jiahong Raymond Zhang, Julien Vermot, Riccardo Gherardi, Hajime Fukui and Wei-Yan Renee Chow : Calcium Signal Analysis in the Zebrafish Heart via Phase Matching of the Cardiac Cycle., Bio-protocol, Vol.14, No.10, 2024.
+Jiahong Raymond Zhang, Julien Vermot, Riccardo Gherardi, Hajime Fukui and Wei-Yan Renee Chow : Calcium Signal Analysis in the Zebrafish Heart via Phase Matching of the Cardiac Cycle., Bio-protocol, 14, 10, 2024.

 (Summary)